 August Watters grew up in the bluegrass culture surrounding Bean Blossom, Indiana.
-Deeply influenced by Bill Monroe, Watters moved in 1981 to San Francisco to join the burgeoning New Acoustic (Dawg) music scene.
-Learning bluegrass traditions led to a closer study of the roots of the American mandolin, meanwhile studying jazz at Indiana University and Berklee College.
+Deeply influenced by Bill Monroe, Watters moved in 1981 to San Francisco to join the burgeoning acoustic music scene.
+Learning bluegrass traditions led to a closer study of the roots of the American mandolin; meanwhile August studied jazz at Indiana University and Berklee College.
 As a Professor of Ear Training at Berklee for 18 years, he trained jazz and bluegrass improvisers for fifteen years (2000-2014) through his roots-designated ensemble, originally known as the Acoustic String Project.

-As a clinician and soloist, August has performed in Italy, Germany, England, the Czech Republic, Canada, Holland and the United States.
+As a clinician and soloist, August has performed in Europe, Canada, and the United States.
 His work as an interpreter, improviser, composer and arranger bridges bluegrass, contemporary classical music, jazz, folk music traditions, and the historical concert mandolin repertoire.
-Watters founded the Festival of Mandolin Chamber Music, Cape Cod Mandolin Camp, Boston Mandolins and the New England Mandolin Ensemble.
-He holds a Masters of Music Education from Boston University, and a Bachelor’s of Music from Berklee College, majoring in Jazz Composition and Arranging, summa cum laude.
+Watters holds a Masters of Music Education from Boston University, and a Bachelor’s of Music from Berklee College, majoring in Jazz Composition and Arranging, summa cum laude.

 Rich Stillman – Banjo Mid-Course Development Class (intermediate)